 Five Daughters Bakery

 We had never eaten cronuts at Dominique Ansel Bakery, despite multiple visits to the famous New York City temple of baked goods prior to our visit to Nashville.
 We made up for this omission when we visited Five Daughters Bakery.

-This popular Nashville bakery serves 100-layer donuts that are as good as any donuts or croissants that we’ve eaten around the world.
+This popular Nashville bakery serves 100-layer donuts that rank favorably among the best donuts in the country.
 The bakery also sells vegan and paleo donuts to health-conscious customers who don’t want to miss out on the donut fun.

 Five Daughters Bakery has multiple locations.
 We visited the location at 1110 Caruthers Avenue, Nashville, TN 37204, USA.